narokan-org/web/README.md

 `npm install -g @azure/static-web-apps-cli`

+Place a file called `staticwebapp.config.json` at the root of the repo and add an empty `{}` inside of it.
+This is a temporary fix necessary to get the app running locally.

 ### Authentication

 Basel uses SWA auth.
 With local development you'll be met with a login screen and you'll enter the following details in the form.